AscendNTNU/ascendntnu-web/README.md

 You should have `node.js` installed with `npm`.
 Just go to their [website](https://nodejs.org) and download.
 Any version should work.

 If you are a Ascend NTNU member, we will give you access to content belonging to the project.
-If you have acces, run:
+If you have access, run:

 ```bash
 make download-images